 Food and the Water Nexus

 Globally, ~67% of the water withdrawn from rivers, lakes and groundwater is used for agriculture, making the food sector the largest user in the Nexus worldwide9.
 In Alberta, this number is a bit smaller, where agriculture is allowed to withdraw up to approximately 45% of all water allocated in the province2.
 Food is a highly consumptive use of water.
 Unlike cooling or showering, only some of the water used in agriculture is returned to the river.
 Globally, agriculture consumes ~93% of withdrawn water9.
 In Alberta, agriculture has consumed ~65% of withdrawn water2.
-As the population increases and more people need to eat, more water will be withdrawn and consumed to meet this increased demand.
-This presentation offers further breakdown of water resource consumption.
+As the population increases and more people need to eat, more water will be withdrawn and consumed to meet this increased demand. document This presentation (91.79 MB) offers further breakdown of water resource consumption.

 This growing demand for food is already placing additional pressure on the shared water supplies of the Nexus.
 In response, irrigators and farmers are using a variety of techniques to reduce their water consumption, which is helping reduce stress on our shared water resources and the environment6.